Flowers and messages of support adorn New Zealand mosque for shooting anniversary

 Taj Mohammad Kamran, who was shot in the leg and lost his friend, said it has been a very tough year: “But today, I feel more strong.”

+(This story corrects paragraph three to delete reference that Al-Umari could not bring herself to enter mosque.)

-Reporting by Praveen Menon and Stefica Nicol Bikes in Christchurch
+Reporting by Praveen Menon and Stefica Nicol Bikes in Christchurch; Editing by Jane Wardell